criteo/kerberos-docker/README.md

 **Kerberos services**

-On `krb5-kdc-server-example-com` docker container, there are 2 Kerberos services `krb5-admin-service` and `krb5-kdc`:
+On `krb5-kdc-server-example-com` Docker container, there are 2 Kerberos services `krb5-admin-service` and `krb5-kdc`:

 ~~~
 supervisorctl status